-- 1.2.1 Whenever a doctor conducts a health check-up on a person there exists a doctor-patient relationship which should be respected at all times.
+- 1.2.1 Whenever a medical practitioner conducts a health check-up on a person there exists a medical practitioner patient relationship which should be respected at all times.
 The medical information should not be disclosed to a third party without the prior consent of the patient.
-If consent is withheld or withdrawn, the doctor must respect this except in the circumstances set out in section 1.4.2. - 1.2.2 A doctor is advised to ensure that the patient fully understands what may be involved in furnishing a medical report and his contractual liabilities with the third party.
-A doctor should ensure that the patient understands his right of not giving consent to disclose certain parts of his medical information. - 1.2.3 If a patient being examined under the arrangement of a prospective employer or insurance company wishes to obtain medical service beyond the scope of the prescribed examination, the doctor should always define his role as an examiner and explain to the patient the cost for which the patient will be personally responsible before providing such additional services. - 1.2.4 An intimate examination of a patient is recommended to be conducted in the presence of a chaperone to the knowledge of the patient.
+If consent is withheld or withdrawn, the medical practitioner must respect this except in the circumstances set out in section 1.4.2. - 1.2.2 A medical practitioner is advised to ensure that the patient fully understands what may be involved in furnishing a medical report and his contractual liabilities with the third party.
+A medical practitioner should ensure that the patient understands his right of not giving consent to disclose certain parts of his medical information. - 1.2.3 If a patient being examined under the arrangement of a prospective employer or insurance company wishes to obtain medical service beyond the scope of the prescribed examination, the medical practitioner should always define his role as an examiner and explain to the patient the cost for which the patient will be personally responsible before providing such additional services. - 1.2.3.4 An intimate examination of a patient is recommended to be conducted in the presence of a chaperone to the knowledge of the patient.
 If the patient requests to be examined without a chaperone, it is also recommended to record the request in the medical records.